aisinternational/Yanomami-Research-Project/README.md

 ## Treaties and their Impact

-The Yanomami territory is controlled by the Brasil and Venezuelan government.
+Yanomami territory is controlled by the Brasil and Venezuelan government.
 On May 25, 1992 a Presidential decree declared the Yanomami essential to the preservation of Amazonian biodiversity and granted land the size of 94,000km2 - about the size of portugal.
 In 1991 Brazil’s government set aside an area of some 36,000 square miles (93,240 square km)—roughly 30 percent of their ancestral territory—as a homeland for the Yanomami, but in the early 21st century governmental commitment to the enforcement of boundaries remained intermittent at best.

 ## Environmental challenges